buehlmannjan/clapstone-project/README.md

 # data-mining-ce2
-Class Exercise II from Sascha and Ursulina
+Class Exercise II from Sascha, Ursulina and Jan